jonnymind/SIRPAS/Books/Rulebook.md

 mood of its campaign.

-A realistic setting may set the limit for humans to 4 or 5 heavy wounds, or equivalent amount of ligher wounds (that would be 16 or 20 points), but if characters are something different from humans (e.g. vampires, werewolves, android etc.) they might have a greater resistance to pain and/or damage.
+A realistic setting may set the limit for humans to 4 or 5 heavy wounds, or equivalent amount of lighter wounds (that would be 16 or 20 points), but if characters are something different from humans (e.g. vampires, werewolves, android etc.) they might have a greater resistance to pain and/or damage.

-Normally, a count of 20 **IP** would give a penalty of -10 to any check, which may be severely limiting even for a powerful character; however, the modules provide means to reduce or ignore the penalty under certain situations with advantages or special gear, as enchanted armors, stim shots, magic spells, nanomachines etc.
+Normally, a count of 20 **IP** would give a penalty of -10 to any check, which may be severely limiting even for a powerful character; however, the modules may provide means to reduce or ignore the penalty under certain situations with advantages or special gear, as enchanted armors, stimulant shots, magic spells, nanomachines etc.

 ## Deadly Wounds (optional)

-When a character receives more than 9 *ED* points, it sustains a wound that is potentially able to kill them immediately.
+When a character receives an amount of *ED* higher than the higher limit for heavy wounds, it sustains a wound that is potentially able to kill them immediately.

 To avert an immediate death, the character must pass a _simple check_ on an attribute related with the type of damage received.

-If the check is successful, the character receives a _heavy wound_.
+If the check is successful, the character receives a _heavy wound_ instead.

 > Remember that the _resistance check_ has a negative modifier of half the received **IP**s, as any other action.

 ## Localized Wounds

-By default, wounds are generally directed in the generic direction of the body, but some abilities allow to aim a certain specific part of the body.
+By default, wounds are generally applied in the generality of the body, but some abilities allow to aim a certain specific part.

 ### Wounds to limbs or periferical devices